William Sylvester Silkworth: Early life and family

 He was born in New York City and died in Hempstead, New York.
 Based in New York City, William Silkworth's brother George was also involved in the financial industry, working as a broker in New York.

 Career

 Consolidated committees

-He was nominated for a two-year term on the board of governors of the Consolidated Stock Exchange of New York on April 1913.
+He was nominated for a two-year term on the board of governors of the Consolidated Stock Exchange of New York in April 1913.
 For 1916 and 1917, he was then one of 9 directors of the board of governors.
 For the Finance Committee of the exchange in 1916 and 1917, he was elected president and treasurer.
 For those years, he was also on the Committee of Arrangements, and was vice-chairman of the Committee on News and Statistics.
 For the year 1917 until 1918, J. Frank Howell served as Consolidated president, Silkworth as first vice president, and O'Connor de Cordova as second vice president.